mattshardman/gatsby-blog/content/blog/boom/index.md

 With serverless a very different approach is taken.
 Each endpoint is simply a single function.
 When a request hits that endpoint the code for that specific function is fired up, it serves its purpose and then stops running.

 This has a number of consequences:
-* First, there is no set up what so ever - the developer simply writes their logic for each endpoint does not have to worry about the infrastructure AT ALL.
+* First, there is no set up what so ever - the developer simply writes their logic for each endpoint and does not have to worry about the infrastructure AT ALL.
-* Second, the app can scale infinitely with no configuration on the developers part (each request maps to a function on a 1:1 basis, so each time a new request comes in a new instance of the function is fired up)
+* Second, the app can scale infinitely with no configuration, on the developers part (each request maps to a function on a 1:1 basis, so each time a new request comes in a new instance of the function is fired up)
 * Third, cost is drastically reduced - code is only running when it needs to.

 So, this all sounds great, but how does it work in practice?

 ###Building a node.js API with now

-Building a serverless api with node and now is unsurprisingly rather straightforward.
+Building a serverless api with node and now is, unsurprisingly, rather straightforward.

 To achieve the same result as the above express based api, we simply need to do the following: